James McMurtry: Biography

 McMurtry spent his first seven years in Ft.
 Worth but was raised mostly in Leesburg, Virginia.
 He attended the Woodberry Forest School, Orange, Virginia.
 He began performing in his teens, writing bits and pieces.
 He started performing his own songs at a downtown beer garden while studying English and Spanish at the University of Arizona in Tucson.
 After traveling to Alaska and playing a few gigs, he returned to Texas and his father's "little bitty ranch house crammed with 10,000 books".
 After a time, he left for San Antonio, where he worked as a house painter, actor, bartender, and sometimes singer, performing at writers' nights and open-mic events.

 In 1987, a friend in San Antonio suggested McMurtry enter the Kerrville Folk Festival New Folk songwriter contest; he became one of six winners that year.
 Also around this time John Mellencamp was starring in a film based on a script by McMurtry's father, which gave McMurtry the opportunity to send a demo tape to Mellencamp.
 Mellencamp subsequently served as co-producer on McMurtry's debut album, Too Long in the Wasteland (1989).
 McMurtry also appeared on the soundtrack of the film Falling from Grace, working with Mellencamp, John Prine, Joe Ely and Dwight Yoakam in a "supergroup" called Buzzin' Cousins.

 McMurtry released follow-up albums Candyland (1992) and Where'd You Hide the Body (1995).
+1997 saw the release of "It Had to Happen" which included a cover of "Wild Man from Borneo" originally done by Kinky Friedman and "Sixty Acres"; a rollicking tune about a dead grandma and the events afterwards.

 Walk Between the Raindrops followed in 1998 and 2002 brought St. Mary of the Woods.
 In April 2004, McMurtry released a tour album called Live in Aught-Three.
 "Choctaw Bingo", one of McMurtry's most popular songs, is featured on both St. Mary of the Woods and Live in Aught-Three.

 In 2005, McMurtry released his first studio album in three years.
 Childish Things again received high critical praise, winning the song and album of the year at the 5th Annual Americana Music Awards in Nashville, Tennessee.
 The album was perhaps McMurtry at his most political, as his working-class anthem "We Can't Make It Here" included direct criticism of George W. Bush, the Iraq War, and Wal-Mart.
 The music critic Robert Christgau ranked "We Can't Make It Here" as the best song of the 2000s.